jacques/docs.npmjs.com/content/orgs/package-access.md

 featured: true
 -->

-# Managing Package Access
+# Managing Organization Package Access

 Once you have scoped a package to your Organization, users with [Super Admin] or [Team Admin] roles in your Organization can [grant][1], [revoke][2], and [monitor][3] team access to that package.

-## Restrictions

-Currently, one can only manage access to scoped packages via the CLI [`npm access`] command.
-If you would like to manage access to a unscoped, public package, you must use the [Organization Dashboard][4] in the web interface.

 ## Access Levels